Gordoco/gordoco.github.io/index.md

 Contracted to create an educational interactive experience promoting online safety.
 - Created a project proposal with several tiers to provide some flexibility with the scale and cost of the project.
 - Developed a C++ framework in Unreal Engine 4 to facilitate rapid iteration/prototyping.
-- Worked extensively with Unreal Engine Blueprint and widget systems to design game-play to specification.
+- Worked extensively with Unreal Engine 4 Blueprint and widget systems to script specified story points.
-- Used an Unreal Engine source build to customize the Emscripten C++ to JavaScript pipeline.
+- Used an Unreal Engine 4 source build to customize the Emscripten C++ to JavaScript pipeline.

 | Coding Instructor | Aug.
 2019 - Present |
 | :-- | --: |